andrioni/julia-doc-pt_br/stdlib/base.rst

    Returns the type of the elements contained in A

-.. function:: length(A)
+.. function:: length(A) -> Integer

    Returns the number of elements in A (note that this differs from MATLAB where ``length(A)`` is the largest dimension of ``A``)

 .. function:: nnz(A)

-   Counts the number of nonzero values in A
+   Counts the number of nonzero values in array A (dense or sparse)

 .. function:: scale!(A, k)

    Scale the contents of an array A with k (in-place)

+.. function:: conj!(A)

+   Convert an array to its complex conjugate in-place

 .. function:: stride(A, k)